EnergieID/KNMI-py/README.md

 See http://knmi.nl/kennis-en-datacentrum/achtergrond/data-ophalen-vanuit-een-script

+Note: This library is not affiliated in any way with KNMI, it only uses the KNMI API to request data.

 Currently only daily data is implemented.

 ## Installation
 KNMI-py is available via pip.

-On Linux and Mac OS: `pip install knmi-py`

-On Windows: `python -m pip install knmi-py`
+`python -m pip install knmi-py`

 ## 2 Functions
 - `knmi.get_day_data_raw(stations, start, end, inseason, variables)`